Skip to content

 OCTOBER 15, 2025

-1. The BELT Hub
+The BELT Hub

-2. One Flew South
+One Flew South

-3. Bridge Boutique
+Bridge Boutique

 Since 2006, this business has been graciously bringing style and glamour to the Beltline scene.
 Founded in Hoboken, New Jersey, by Mañana Cain, Bridge Boutique specializes in vintage clothing, home decor, and accessories.
 Located by Ponce City Market, this store provides a great shopping experience with cool and unique pieces from a range of time frames.
-If you're in need of a new outfit for the incoming season, a piece for your apartment, or the perfect accessory to compliment your style, check out Bridge Boutique!
+If you're in need of a new outfit for the upcoming season, a piece for your apartment, or the perfect accessory to complement your style, check out Bridge Boutique!

-4. Black Coffee ATL
+Black Coffee ATL

 Built to help bridge Atlanta’s past and future, this Black-owned coffee shop prides itself on providing common ground for Atlanta’s legacy and new residents alike.
 Since its inception in 2019, it's also become a pinnacle in Atlanta’s art scene.
 Now, Black Coffee ATL serves as a major addition to the Southside Trail.
-Providing more than just the namesake, you can also get an array of different drinks as well as great sandwiches and assorted pastries!
+Providing more than just the namesake, you can also get an array of different drinks, as well as great sandwiches and assorted pastries.

-5. The Village Retail
+The Village Retail

-6. PinkPothos
+PinkPothos

 SHARE: